rticommunity/rticonnextdds-usecases-act/README.md

 By using these "*Lanes*" in the Start Routing script you can abstract away lower
 level configuration/management and just focus on selecting the right "*Lane*" for your
 Topic to be added into.
-REGEX matching is used including wildcards such as * so `*Status` will match with
+REGEX matching is used including wildcards so `*Status` will match with any prefix.
-all `*Status` topics.
 *NOTE: Comma separated list, no spaces*

 ### Topic Lanes Logical View